ocsmit/zed-r/README.md

 ]
 ```

-  - For a different keyboard shortcut for tasks, follow [this section](https://zed.dev/docs/tasks#custom-keybindings-for-tasks) in the official Zed documentation.
+  - For a different keyboard shortcut for tasks, read [this section](https://zed.dev/docs/tasks#custom-keybindings-for-tasks) in the official Zed documentation.

 # Caveats
   - A custom startup message in `.Rprofile` can potentially cause the the LSP message headers to be decoded improperly and prevent the language server from starting in Zed ([#7](https://github.com/ocsmit/zed-r/issues/7)).